 After 12 years I ended up moving back to North America to be able to create a new foundation as I felt my time in South America was complete.
 I rebuilt from ground zero once again, knowing all the while I was moving forward into the next phase of “me” and utilizing my gifts and talents in the best way possible.

-I now use my “changemaker” skills to teach organizations how digital and agile concepts can create a positive impact both externally and internally, as well as a thriving environment for its people.
+I now use my “changemaker” skills to work with organizations in applying digital, agile and team centric concepts to create a positive impact both externally and internally.
+My goal is to help companies use resources wisely, while creating an environment that enables people to thrive through using their talents and gifts.
 I am also writing a book to help individuals move through their own journeys of change, transformation and empowerment.

 What is the biggest impact I think we can all make?
 Stop fearing our power and embrace it.